Kanye West showed explicit photos of ex-wife Kim and porn to Adidas employees: Report

 According to another senior employee, "He (West) would be in a meeting, talking to you, and he'd rattle off in his laptop to play a porn video.''

 "And he’s like, I know it’s uncomfortable, but I kind of need this in the background to keep me focused.
-And you’d be like, Uhhhhh, oh-kay." employee adds.
+And you’d be like, Uhhhhh, oh-kay," the employee adds.

 Many other employees have shared their weird experiences with West playing porn videos in different meetings.